Marco2107/Marco-Deidda/README.md

 **Poetry:** Facilitates clean dependency management and ensures consistent environments.

 **Page Object Model (POM):** Improves maintainability and test reliability by encapsulating UI interactions in dedicated classes.

+**Allure:** Simplifies the monitoring of automated tests by providing a clear overview of results, facilitates failure investigations with detailed insights, and enhances collaboration through interactive and accessible reports.

 These tools were chosen not only for their technical strengths but also for their popularity, strong community support, and availability of solid resources.
 This ensures efficient, scalable, and maintainable end-to-end testing for the Monefy Android application.